 How to start preparing for AZ-104?

-The 6-module Microsoft Azure administrator self-study course is a good start and provides you with basic knowledge to pass the AZ -104 exam.
+The 6-module Microsoft Azure administrator self-study course is a good start and provides you with the basic knowledge to pass the AZ -104 exam.
 But make sure to practice every step by yourself; otherwise, there are chances one can get overwhelmed with the course.

 If you prefer to attend an online course or watch related videos, you can easily subscribe to AZ-104: Microsoft Azure Administrator Complete Course.